 The Story

-Manish is captivated by ballet’s athleticism but doesn’t tell his hardworking parents that he has dropped out of business school and used the tuition to pay for dance classes.
+Manish is captivated by the athleticism of dance but doesn’t tell his hardworking parents that he has dropped out of business school and used the tuition to pay for his classes.

 “Dancing is a hobby for rich kids,” his father tells him.

-The extended family criticizes his parents, shaming them because Manish isn’t employed or even married.
+The extended family criticizes his parents, shaming them because Manish isn’t employed.

 Director’s Statement of Intent